MicrosoftDocs/data-tools/azure-data-studio/download-azure-data-studio.md

 For details about the latest release of Azure Data Studio, see [Release notes for Azure Data Studio](./release-notes-azure-data-studio.md).

-## Download the insiders build of Azure Data Studio

-As an alternative, if you want to try out the beta features and send feedback, you can [download the insiders build of Azure Data Studio](https://github.com/microsoft/azuredatastudio#try-out-the-latest-insiders-build-from-main-branch).

 ## Supported operating systems

 Azure Data Studio runs on Windows, macOS, and Linux.
 The following versions are supported: